 Great Goshawk Tree's top above as seen from the nearby Telescope Tree

 I have heard that the southern section of the Freeman Creek Grove was nearly 100% burned in the Castle Fire, and that is true.
-Crossing the higher southern sections of the grove you see nothing but a forest of burned, blackened sticks.
+Crossing the higher southern sections of the grove you see nothing but a forest of burned, blackened tree boles missing only the cross pieces to make it a graveyard.
 There are a few trees in the area of the Loren's Tree that still show a hint of green on them; however, almost all of the trees on the surrounding ridges above, below, and around the Loren's area perished.

 The area along Freeman Creek was burned but not as heavily, only moderately so.
 Some of the tributary creeks flowing into Freeman were also less than 100% burned.
 This is fortunate since one of them is the area where the Goshawk grows, and another is where the Sierra Ghost is.